How Do I Create Interactive Log Analysis Dashboards With Grafana and Loki?

-In this guide, we will create interactive log analysis dashboards using Grafana and Loki on Kubernetes.
-Grafana is a popular open-source platform for monitoring and observability, while Loki is a log aggregation system designed to work with Grafana.
-We will deploy both Grafana and Loki on a Kubernetes cluster using Pulumi.
+This guide aims to help you create interactive log analysis dashboards using Grafana and Loki on a Kubernetes cluster.
+Grafana is a widely-used open-source platform for monitoring and observability, and Loki is a log aggregation system that integrates seamlessly with Grafana.
+Together, they provide a powerful tool for log analysis.
+In this guide, we will walk through deploying both Grafana and Loki on a Kubernetes cluster using Pulumi.

 Steps:

-- Provision a Kubernetes cluster: We will assume you already have a Kubernetes cluster running.
+Provision a Kubernetes cluster: Ensure you have a Kubernetes cluster running before proceeding with the deployment of Loki and Grafana.

-- Deploy Grafana: We will deploy Grafana to visualize logs collected by Loki.
+- Ensure Grafana is configured to visualize logs collected by Loki.

 import * as pulumi from "@pulumi/pulumi";